vmstio/docs/content/clients/bird.md

 This will work with the default single-column or Advanced multi-column layout options.
 There are also High Contrast and Light color theme options available.
+Unlike the default Mastodon theme there is currently no automatic color switching for the Bird UI with your system light/dark settings.

 To disable Bird UI, simply select one of the default Mastodon themes from the same control panel option.